Priyanka1798/MyProjecttasks/README.md

 5. Covering all the api's firstly of user data i.e-login,signup,forgot password etc. (covering in the module of users route,controller,services along with that info link with its repo files,config file ,type file & validator).
 6. Covering reminders api's in module Reminder (routes,controllers & services also with its repo files.)
 7. Also having (.env) file in it with all the details of database connectivity & secret configurations etc.
+8. Also attached postman export file having all the details of all the api's.

-Main file code- (src folder.....) having all the modules further like (routes,controllers,services , database-models &migrations,repostories,middleware,config , type files etc)
+Main file code- (src folder.....) having all the modules further like (routes,controllers,services , database-models &migrations,repostories,middleware,config , type files etc) also with postman api's.